sushiswap/sushi-data/README.md

 20. `exchange.dayData(days)` Get all data for the SushiSwap factory broken down by day.
     Optional: can use number of days to fetch data for a specific number of days (1 for today's data only, 2 for today and yesterday).

+## Supported Subscriptions
+The below all return an Observable that when subscribed to with an object.

+1. `exchanges.observeTokens(token_address)` Get an observable to subscribe to that will next all token data updates in real time.
+Optional: can use token address to observe data for specific token.

 ## Example

 ```javascript